MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/work-order-status-booking-status.md

 ## Prerequisites

 - Any version of Field Service
-- You must be logged in as a user with Field Service - Dispatcher, Field Service - Administrator, or System Administrator security roles to edit Work Order Substatuses and Booking Statuses
+- You must be logged in as a user with **Field Service - Dispatcher**, **Field Service - Administrator**, or **System Administrator** security roles to edit Work Order Substatuses and Booking Statuses

 > [!Note]
 > Work Order System Statuses should NEVER be edited because system jobs and plug-ins rely on these statuses.
 Instead, administrators should create custom Work Order Substatuses that relate to Work Order System Statuses.